Rutgers IC CAE Summer 2021 Research Fellowship Program with the National Intelligence University

-The Rutgers Center for Critical Intelligence Studies, a federally designated Intelligence Community Center for Academic Excellence (IC CAE), has partnered with the National Intelligence University to create Spring 2021 virtual research fellowships for students from Rutgers University, Borough of Manhattan Community College, City College of New York, and New Jersey City University.
+The Rutgers Center for Critical Intelligence Studies, a federally designated Intelligence Community Center for Academic Excellence (IC CAE), has partnered with the National Intelligence University to create virtual research fellowships for students from Rutgers University, Borough of Manhattan Community College, City College of New York, and New Jersey City University.

 Selected students will work under the mentorship of NIU faculty with expertise and backgrounds in intelligence, military, and foreign policy.
 This program will provide an opportunity for students to support groundbreaking research to advance U.S. intelligence processes and foreign policy efforts.
 During the application process, students will have the opportunity to rank each of the five NIU centers participating in the fellowship.
 We will make every effort to match selected students with their number one choice, but because the number of fellowships is limited, this may not be possible.